-iMarketsLive, an MLM that combines Forex trading and network marketing, claims to have a program that can make anyone rich – no finance and investment knowledge needed, and no massive start-up cost.
-Just $15.
+iMarketsLive is an MLM that combines Forex trading and network marketing, and claims to have a program that can make anyone rich.

 So have I been involved?